 What do you do when you’re madly in love with someone who doesn’t love you back?
-It’s not easy to get over someone you love, but there are some very powerful steps that can take you to a better place!
+It’s not easy to know how to get over someone you love fast, but there are some very powerful steps that can take you to a better place!

-Everyone knows what it’s like to be heartbroken.
+Almost all of us know what it’s like to be heartbroken.
 Pure torture doesn’t even come close to describing that feeling of being cruelly rejected, either by someone you have a crush on, or someone you were in a relationship with.
 It happened to me, it happened to her, it happened to him, and it happened to you.
-Learning how to get over someone you love is not easy, but it can be done.
+Learning how to get over someone you love fast is not easy, but it can be done.

-The pain you feel is unlike any other and undoubtedly leaves you wondering if slashing your wrists will hurt any less.
-The reality is that it doesn’t.
-There is just something about heartache that no other kind of physical pain in the world surpasses.
+The pain you feel is unlike any other and undoubtedly leaves you wondering if there’s anything in the world that can hurt so much.
+And honestly, there is just something about heartache that no other kind of physical pain in the world surpasses.

 Everyone deals with the pain in unique ways